moses-h/hetfield-portfolio/final_project_MosesHetfield.md

-For my final project, I am planning to examine the relationship between student performance and teacher perceptions of their school's learning environment using Pittsburgh Public Schools data.

 Last year, I was a substitute teacher for PPS and taught in 22 schools.
-I spent a lot of time looking at the data on all the schools I taught at as well, and saw the numbers come to life as I went into each school.
+I spent a lot of time looking at school data wherever I taught, and saw the numbers come to life as I went into each school.

-One data point collected for each school is the percentage of teachers who describe it as a good place to work and learn.
-I was struck by how much high-scoring schools on this metric felt noticeably warmer and friendlier.
-I noticed that schools with unpleasant environments had abysmal test scores, but that pleasant environments were a very mixed bag in terms of student achievement.

 Two examples in particular stuck out to me: Allegheny Traditional Academy 6-8 (ATA) and Arsenal 6-8.
 Both were very friendly, pleasant environments where teachers clearly cared about their students.
 Demographically, both were about 90% black and 90% economically disadvantaged.